Rate of Convergence for Cardy's Formula: Introduction

 Our methods also yield the estimate $e^{O(\sqrt{\log\log R})} R^{-1/6\beta}$ for the probability that the origin is connected to $\{z\,:\,|z|=R\}$ in the sector centered at the origin of angle $2\pi\beta$.
 We remark that our methods are insufficient to give better estimates for the probability that the origin is connected to $\{z\,:\,|z|=R\}$ in the full plane (the so-called {\em one-arm} exponent, which takes the value $5/48$, \cite{LSW}) and multiple arm events either in the full or half plane.

 In his proof of Cardy's formula, Smirnov constructs a discrete observable $G_\delta:\Omega^\delta\to \bbC$, defined as a complex linear combination of crossing probabilities, and shows that $G_\delta$ converges as $\delta\to 0$ to a conformal map.
 The crossing probabilities and their limits can be then read off $G_\delta$ and its limit.
-This high-level strategy was also used by Smirnov \cite{Smirnov2} and Chelkak and Smirnov \cite{CS} to show that FK-Ising model interfaces converge to SLE curves.
+A similar high-level strategy was also used by Smirnov \cite{Smirnov2} and Chelkak and Smirnov \cite{CS} to show that the interfaces of the critical Ising and FK-Ising model converge to SLE curves.
 See \cite{DCS} for a comprehensive survey of this subject.

-We note that the power law rate of convergence is obtained for the Ising model (\cite{Smirnov2, HS}) more directly than for percolation, because the combinatorial relations in the Ising model establish that ``discrete Cauchy-Riemann'' equations hold precisely.
+We note that the power law rate of convergence is obtained for the FK-Ising model (\cite{Smirnov2, HS}) more directly than for percolation, because the combinatorial relations in the Ising model establish that ``discrete Cauchy-Riemann'' equations hold precisely.
 In particular, in the case of the Ising model one can work with discrete second derivatives and obtain discrete harmonic functions.
 By contrast, for percolation the observable $G_\delta$ is only known to be approximately analytic.
 Thus it is necessary to control the global effects of these local deviations from exact analyticity.
 To accomplish this, we use a Cauchy integral formula with an elliptic function kernel in place of the usual $z\mapsto 1/z$.